-Businesses across Melbourne’s South-east have been upskilling and modernising their operations during the pandemic.
+Businesses across Melbourne’s South-East have been upskilling and modernising their operations with the Digital Pathways Program.

 When many Victorians were required to stay home to reduce the risk of COVID-19, this included shop owners who relied heavily on local customers.